Having a health insurance policy is an absolute must nowadays. More so for senior citizens, as the health risks keep increasing with age.

 The market is flooded with various types of healthcare plans, where comparing policies becomes a challenge at times.
 Furthermore, interpreting the language can get confusing since the sub-limits, exclusions and other terms and conditions are hidden in the fine print of the policy.

 It is because of this that we sometimes end up buying a policy while considering only the cost - a decision that comes at a heavy price, since it could lead to the rejection of claims or settlements.
 This is especially risky when it comes to senior citizens, as income stops post retirement in the midst of consistently rising healthcare costs.

 So how does one go about picking the right healthcare plan for a senior member of one’s family?
-The following are the considerations to be borne in mind, when buying healthcare for senior citizens:
+The following are the considerations to be borne in mind, when buying health insurance for senior citizens:

 The following are the types of health insurance plans under which, senior citizens are provided coverage: